 - Fall: October 6, 2014 - January 23, 2015

 - Spring: February 23, 2015 - May 22, 2015

 The Department of Elementary and Secondary Education has additional tests given to students in the Francis Howell School District.
 To see a listing of state required tests and the students that these assessments are given to, please go the Department of Elementary and Secondary Education website and click on the Assessment link.

-The ACT is America's most widely accepted college entrance exam.
+The ACT is one of America's most widely accepted college entrance exam.
 It assesses high school students' general educational development and their ability to complete college-level work.
-Beginning in the 2014-15 school year, the Francis Howell School District will be participating in the District Choice State Testing (DCST).
-By participating in DCST, Francis Howell will be able to offer the ACT free to all juniors.
-A Question & Answer document has been prepared to answer questions you may have.
-If you have additional questions, please contact Dr. Bryan Williams.
-To learn more about ACT Testing, click here.
+Beginning in the 2014-15 school year, the Francis Howell School District will be participating in the ACT Statewide Test Administration.
+This administration of the ACT will be required for all juniors, unless participation is excluded in the student's IEP.
+The Statewide administration will be result in an official ACT score and students will be able to designate colleges or universities they wish to have receive their scores.

 The Francis Howell School District 2014-15 Comprehensive Assessment Plan is a document that details the instruments and strategies used to monitor the quality of the District’s instructional program, guidance services, and screenings for participation in special programs.
 It also provides an overview of the assessments given at each grade level, along with the estimated time of year the tests are given.